 Characters in the display will change to indicate the varying conditions of NJEX System operation.
-As discussed in Section 1: First Things to Know, Typo-graphic Conventions, page 1 and in Section 4: System Control and Electronics, page 19 the display interacts with the keyboard to access the different levels or areas in the programming function of the N-300 controller.
+As discussed in the Introduction, Section 1 and in Section 4 System Control and Electronics, the display interacts with the keyboard to access the different levels or areas in the programming function of the N-300 controller.